dtzxporter/DTZxPorterLanding/pages/tutorial.md

 - Load Images - Show assets that are images.
 - Load Materials - Show assets that are materials.
 - Load Sounds - Show assets that are sounds.
+- Load Raw Files - Show assets that are loose files, or not directly convertable.

 You can customize the export directory using the "Browse" button.